MassimilianoBiancucci/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 # Segmentation of defects in metal casting products

 Mask R-CNN for metal casting defects detection and instance segmentation using Keras and TensorFlow.

-This project was possible thanks to the repository [matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN), in this repository we have adapted the code for instance segmentation written by matterport for work into a docker container and fine-tuned the pre-trained model on COCO with our dataset, using Sagemaker.
+This project was possible thanks to the repository [matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN), in this repository we have adapted the code for instance segmentation written by matterport for work into a docker container and fine-tuned the pretrained model on COCO with our dataset, using Sagemaker.

 - - -

 ## Index

 1. [Overview](#overview)